 Let go of anything that is unnecessary.
-Gabe and his family recently organized all of their clothes.
-After piling every item of clothing onto the bed they were shocked with how much clothes they had.
+A Zennifier and his family recently organized all of their clothes.
+After piling every item of clothing onto the bed they were shocked at how many clothes they had.
 Through this process they were able to donate half of the clothes and donate the now empty dressers.

 Reuse as much as possible

-Reusing minimizing thoughtless consumerism, conserves resources and decreases demand for repeat consumption.
+Reusing minimizes thoughtless consumerism, conserves resources and decreases demand for repeat consumption.

-At home, Gabe’s family has replaced all of their paper products, with the exception of toilet paper, with reusable options.
-They now use cloth napkins instead of paper napkins, handkerchiefs instead of tissues, and rags made of old t-shirts instead of paper towels.
+At home, you can replace paper products (with the exception of toilet paper) with reusable options.
+TUse cloth napkins instead of paper napkins, handkerchiefs instead of tissues, and rags made of old t-shirts instead of paper towels.